uni-design-system/uni-core/README.md

 # UNI Design System

-Core package for building components.
+Uni's Core package is a library of types and models for building components in various frameworks.